XpiritBV/xamarin-hands-on-labs/Lab01/Android/readme.md

 </LinearLayout>
 ```

-Add a new item to the project, of type `Android Activity`.
+Add a new item to the project, of type `Activity`.
 Give it the name `CityActivity` and implement the `OnCreate` method like this:

 ```csharp
 [Activity(Label = "CityActivity")]